Efficient Simulation of Sparse Graphs of Point Processes: Numerical experiments

 \subsection{Performance}

 We want to assess the performances of both algorithm in the main interesting case: sparse balanced networks.
-To do so, we took three different topologies of graphs: \begin{itemize} \item Erd\"os-Renyii: a topology model where each edge has a probability $p$ of being present or absent, independently of the other edges.
+To do so, we took three different topologies of graphs: \begin{itemize} \item Erd\"os-R\'enyi: a topology model where each edge has a probability $p$ of being present or absent, independently of the other edges.
 We took $p$ in $\{0, \frac{1}{M}, \frac{2}{M}, \dots, \frac{(ln(M)-1)}{M}\}$ for $M$ the number of nodes.
-These choices for $p$ ensure a sparse graph with roughly speaking $d=pM$ parents and children for each node. \item Cascade: a topology model where each node has exactly one parent and one child (except for two nodes, start and end, that have respectively no parent and one child, and one parent and zero child), and there are no cycles in the network.
-There is only one graph per number $M$. \item Stochastic-Block: it is an Erd\"os-Renyii by block.
-In our setting the nodes are parted in two blocks and the matrix gives the probability of inter-block connection of intra-block conection (see Table \ref{tab:stochastic-bloc-topologies}). \end{itemize}
+These choices for $p$ ensure a sparse graph with roughly speaking $d=pM$ parents and children for each node. \item Cascade: a classical topology model where each node has exactly one parent and one child (except for two nodes, start and end, that have respectively no parent and one child, and one parent and zero child), and there are no cycles in the network.
+There is only one graph per number $M$. \item Stochastic-Block: it is an Erd\"os-R\'enyi by block.
+In our setting the nodes are partitioned in two blocks and the matrix gives the probability of inter-block connection of intra-block connection (see Table \ref{tab:stochastic-bloc-topologies}). \end{itemize}